tier4/driving_log_replayer/docs/result_format/index.en.md

 As mentioned in the json output section, json files are output only when driving_log_replayer_cli is used locally.
 Therefore, when analyzing the result files, such as graphing, jsonl should be used as the analysis target.

-If you use python, [you can use pandas to read jsonl](https://qiita.com/meshidenn/items/3ff72396fe85044bc74f).
+If you use python, you can read jsonl [by setting lines=True in pandas.read_json](https://pandas.pydata.org/docs/reference/api/pandas.read_json.html).